derekTurner/Javascript-Games_Fund-23/Block_3/section_1d_deno/denoEnv.md

-# Running Typescript in a DenoD evelopment environment
+# Running Typescript in a Deno Development environment

 This is an adaptation of the tutorial [Using Vite with Babylon.js](https://doc.babylonjs.com/guidedLearning/usingVite) to a docker development system and and the typescript language, but rather than using nodejs it will use [Deno](https://deno.land/) which is a replacement for nodejs written by the author of nodejs.
 This will have typescript as standard in the box and claims speed and security advantages.
 Firstly an environment will be set up and then vite will be used in this environment to run a simple typescript application.